 Upper Rock Nature Reserve

 Upper Rock Nature Reserve, also called Gibraltar Nature Reserve, is located on The Rock of Gibraltar at an altitude of 426m a.sl.
 It was established in 1993 to protect an area no longer used by the military.
 Its main purpose is to provide a habitat for wild animals and many bird species that stopover in the area while migrating between Africa and Europe.
-Reserve offers amazing views over Gibraltar, the Spanish coast, and Africa.
-Without a doubt, visiting Upper Rock Nature Reserve is one of the best things to do in Gibraltar in one day.
+The reserve offers amazing views over Gibraltar, the Spanish coast, and Africa.

-You can reach the top by cable car, by taxi tour from the town center, or by foot.
-A cable car trip takes 6 minutes and costs £19 for adults and £9 for children aged 5-11 (August 2023).
-Tickets can be bought online on buytickets.gi website.
+You can reach the top by cable car, taxi tour from the town center, or by foot.
+A cable car trip takes 6 minutes.
+Entrance to Upper Rock Nature Reserve + round cable car trip costs £38, and £22 for children.
+Single entrance ticket to reserve costs £19 for adults and £13 for children (August 2024).
+To learn more about current prices and to buy online tickets visit naturereserve.gi website.

 Apes’ Den